kodecocodes/video-wwdc2021-materials/README.md

-# WWDC 2021 Courses: Materials
+# Breaking Changes in SwiftUI: Materials

-This repo contains all the downloadable materials and projects associated with the **[WWDC 2021 Courses](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Breaking Changes in SwiftUI](https://www.raywenderlich.com/25424343-wwdc-2021-breaking-changes-in-swiftui)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each short course has its own branch, named like the course.
 The default branch for this repo includes all the materials for courses released around WWDC 2021.